Zineeddine-Abd/Qubit_Ai/README.md

 - **Structured Responses**: Qubit delivers its responses in a clear, organized structure to help users easily understand concepts.
 - **IT-Focused**: Only responds to IT-related topics, ensuring that the answers are relevant and focused.
-- **User Authentication**: Uses JWT for secure login and authentication.
+- **User Authentication**: Uses JWT for secure for secure token-based authentication and Bcrypt for password encryption.
 - **Chat History**: Saves chat history for users to continue conversations later.
 - **Interactive Conversations**: Engages users with multi-step conversations and context for a deeper dive into technical topics.
 ---

 ## How It Works

-Qubit is an advanced GPT-powered chatbot designed specifically for IT-related queries.
-It leverages the latest GPT-4o model, fine-tuned through prompt engineering techniques and context-aware processing to deliver structured and precise answers.
+Qubit leverages the latest GPT-4o model, fine-tuned through prompt engineering techniques and context-aware processing to deliver structured and precise answers.

 When a user submits a request, Qubit follows a systematic approach:

-1. **Analyzing the Query**: It identifies key terms and the intent behind the request.
+1. **Analyzing the Query**: It identifies key terms and the intent behind the request using chat context.
 2. **Retrieving Relevant Information**: It searches for accurate and relevant IT-related data.
 3. **Structuring the Response**: The answer is formatted in a clear and structured manner, ensuring clarity and ease of understanding.
 ---